Cambridge English: Young Learners: A2 Flyers

 The Listening paper has five parts and 25 questions in total.
 Each part begins with one or two examples.
 The children will hear each recording twice.

 Part 1 has a big picture.
 The picture shows people doing different things.
 Above and below the picture are some names.
 Children listen carefully to a conversation between an adult and a child.
 They draw a line from each name to the correct person in the big picture.
 Part 1 tests listening for names and descriptions.

 Part 2 has a short conversation between two people.
 There is a form or notebook page with some missing words (gaps).
 Children listen to the information in the recording and fill in each gap.
 The answer might be a word or a number.
 Part 2 tests listening for names, spellings and other information.

 Part 3 has a two sets of pictures.
 On the left are pictures of some people and their names (or named places / objects).
 On the right are pictures with letters, but no words.
 Children listen to a conversation between two people and match each of the pictures on the right to one of the pictures on the left.
 Part 3 tests listening for words, names and detailed information.

 Part 4 has five short conversations.
 There is a question and three pictures for each conversation.
 Children listen to each conversation and choose the right picture (A, B or C).
 Part 3 tests listening for specific information.

 Part 5 has a big picture which shows different objects.
 Children listen to a conversation between an adult and a child.
 Children then colour in objects in the picture using the colour they hear in the conversation.
 Children also have to draw and colour a simple object somewhere on the big picture.
-Part 5 tests listening for words, colours and specific information.
+Part 5 tests listening for words, colours and specific informations.